duythucnguyen/duythucnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a junior studying math & statistics at Harvard with strong interests in learning theory.
-My current research focuses on **universality phenomena** of learning and inference tools, such as approximate message passing (AMP), in the high-dimensional setting.
-I'm privileged to be advised by [Prof. Yue Lu](https://lu.seas.harvard.edu/) and [Prof. Subhabrata Sen](https://sites.harvard.edu/sus977/).
+I'm a junior at Harvard studying math & stat.
+My research interests lie in learning theory, especially **universality phenomena* in high-dimensional inference and learning algorithms such as approximate message passing (AMP).
+I'm privileged to be advised by [Prof. Yue Lu](https://lu.seas.harvard.edu/) and [Prof. Subhabrata Sen](https://sites.harvard.edu/sus977/).<br>

 If you're also interested in anything _stochastic_, please reach out at nthuc0406[at]gmail[dot]com I'd love to chat!